You picked the right trophy, PM: Sunil Gavaskar

-Batting legend Gavaskar reveals how Narendra Modi got his hands on the World Cup trophy during a photo-op in Melbourne
+India's batting legend Sunil Gavaskar reveals how Prime Minister Narendra Modi got his hands on the World Cup trophy during a photo-op in Melbourne

 Canberra: Former India captain Sunil Gavaskar, part of India Prime Minister Narendra Modi's entourage in Australia, yesterday provided a lighter moment on the Indian PM's diplomatic visit Down Under.